 Point 1 is the little tail facing left that represents what the price was at the start of the day.
 This is known as the OPEN price.

-The length of the bar shows the range of price for that time frame.
+The length of the bar shows the range of prices for that time frame.
 It stretches from the highest to the lowest price for that stock during that time frame.
-The color of the bar is dependent on if the close is higher or lower than the open.
+In this case, the bars are all gray.

 How to Read Candlestick Charts